What is the Cashless Debit Card and how does it work?

 The BasicsCard is accepted at fewer outlets than the Cashless Debit Card and blocks spending on additional items including tobacco and pornography.

 The BasicsCard is also operated by Indue Limited but with different conditions and restrictions.
-Most BasicsCard holders have 50% of their welfare payments paid onto the card.
+Most BasicsCard holders have 50 per cent of their welfare payments paid onto the card.

 How much does it cost to administer the Cashless Debit Card?